 Christmas is a time when people with food allergies need to take extra special care.
 The ingredient list of pre-packed food should list all major allergens, but be cautious with catered food.

 Chocolate treats for children, such as those you hang on the Christmas tree, may end up separated from their packaging.
 Some of these could contain nuts or possible nut residues.
-Special care is needed with chocolate made on the continent.
 Even if there is no nut warning, there may be a risk of cross-contamination.

-One of the effects of alcohol that can make it dangerous is its ability to reduce one’s risk awareness and inhibitions.
+Alcohol can reduce one’s risk awareness and inhibitions.
 Accidents are more likely to happen in the kitchen and the home if you have overdone the alcohol.
 Space drinks out with non-alcoholic ones and the cook should refrain from drinking alcohol until the food is on the table.

 If someone has collapsed having drunk too much; check they are breathing and then roll them into the recovery position to keep their airway clear.
 Someone should stay with them at all times, this is particularly important if they are vomiting.

 At the end of the day make sure any residual alcohol is emptied out of glasses as children could drink the remains and are often the first down the morning after a party.

 Glass and fragile decorations should be out of reach of toddlers and pets.
 Novelty decorations, such as stuffed Santas, reindeer and snowmen that may look like toys do not have to comply with toy safety standards and may be dangerous.
 Keep them out of the reach of children and make sure you know what to do if your child does start choking.